An antifragile ego is one of the fundamental blocks of personal power.

 What’s Wrong With Our Ego

-Our default ego is built to project a positive image of ourselves to the people around us.
+Our default ego is built to project a positive image of ourselves to ourselves as well as to the people around us.

 |Be Right||Be Wrong||-Seek confirmation, not truth|